cade-hutch/album-search-demo/README.md

 This repo is a simplified version of the full tool for demonstrating the search capabilities on a sample collection of images.
 The demo repo for the complete tool can be found [here](https://github.com/cade-hutch/image_finder_demo).

 STEP 1:
-GO TO [album-search-public-demo.streamlit.app](https://album-search-public-demo.streamlit.app/).
+Go to [album-search-public-demo.streamlit.app](https://album-search-public-demo.streamlit.app/).
 Wait for the images to load.

 STEP 2:
 Browse through the images and find one you would like to search for, or use the randomly selected image displayed within the left sidebar as the search subject.